JetBrains/kotlin-web-site/docs/topics/standard-input.md

 val num = scanner.nextInt()
 ```

-Here's a complete example of a code that reads two numbers and prints them in a single line but in reverse order:
+Here's a complete example of a code that reads two numbers and prints them in separate lines and reverse order:

 ```Kotlin
 // Imports Java's Scanner